-Dr. Howlett joined the Division of Extramural Research (DER) at the National Institute on Drug Abuse (NIDA), National Institutes of Health (NIH) in 2015 as Senior Scientific Program Manager.
-Prior to joining DER, she served as Project Director of the NIDA Blending Initiative and the SAMHSA National Campaigns contracts.
-Prior to that, she served as Deputy Director of the Underage Drinking Prevention Education Initiatives contract with SAMHSA.
-Dr. Howlett received her Ph.D. in Public Health from the University of California at San Diego and San Diego State University, Master of Public Policy from Pepperdine University, and Master of Business Administration from the Johns Hopkins University.
+Dr. Howlett joined the Division of Extramural Research (DER) at the National Institute on Drug Abuse (NIDA), National Institutes of Health (NIH) in 2015.
+In addition to her role in DER as Deputy Director, she serves as the NIDA Clinical Trials Stewardship Policies Implementation Coordinator and Risk Manager.
+Prior to joining NIDA, she served as the Project Director of the NIDA Blending Initiative contract and the SAMHSA National Campaigns contract with Synergy Enterprises, Inc. Prior to that, she served as Deputy Director of the SAMHSA Underage Drinking Prevention Education Initiatives contract with University Research Company, LLC.
+In these roles, Dr. Howlett managed the development of evidence-based national educational trainings, materials, resources, and campaigns for researchers, healthcare professionals, children, adolescents, and families to promote the prevention of substance use disorders and the implementation of evidenced-based practices in the treatment of these illnesses in healthcare settings.
+Dr. Howlett received a Ph.D. in Public Health from the University of California at San Diego and San Diego State University, Master of Public Policy from Pepperdine University, and Master of Business Administration from the Johns Hopkins University.
 Her doctoral training in Public Health focused on health behavior and the prevention of risky behaviors including primary prevention of Fetal Alcohol Spectrum Disorders and other consequences of alcohol misuse.
 She has expertise in the fields of mental health, public health and safety, health policy, health communication, and substance abuse and addiction.
 She is widely published in the fields of mental illness and substance use disorders, on topics as varied as adolescent substance abuse, technology-based health interventions, mood and anxiety disorders, and health-related quality of life.

 Office of Trans-NIH Initiatives